 (Recover content after losing internet connection.
 Source: WordPress 4.6 updates)

-The Post Revisions feature was introduced in WordPress version 2.6.
-Whenever you saves a page or post, a revision of that post is automatically created and stored in the WP database.
+The Post Revisions feature was introduced to WordPress in v.
+2.6.
+Whenever a page or post is saved in WordPress, it automatically creates a revision of that post and stores it in your WordPress database.

-The new WordPress revision system included new settings in the Page/Post Publish box called Revisions.
-This automatically calculates how many revisions you have made to your page/post.
-Click on the ‘Browse’ link to quickly bring up the ‘Compare Revisions’ work screen …
+The new revision system also added a new option to the Post/Page Publish box called Revisions.
+This lets you know at a glance how many revisions you have made to your content.
+Click ’Browse’ to bring up the ‘Compare Revisions’ feature panel …

-The Compare Revisions section displays in your browser …
+The Compare Revisions feature displays in your browser …

-Note: revision control is the same for both Posts and Pages.
+Note: This function is available for both Posts and Pages.

-A Revision Slider displays at the top of the screen, allowing you to move through different saved revisions.
-The more revisions you have saved, the more revision segments will appear in the slider …
+A Revision Slider displays at the top of the screen, allowing you to move through your saved revisions.
+The more revisions you have, the more segmented your slider will be …

-Revisions created by editing content and updating your page or post display in the slider in black, along with the save interval, time, and date of the post/page revision …
+When you edit content and update your post or page, your revisions display in the slider highlighted in black, along with the save interval, time, and date of the post/page revision …

-Revisions saved automatically by WordPress appear in the slider highlighted in red, along with the save interval, time, and date of the revision …
+When WordPress automatically saves your post or page, your revisions show up in the revision slider highlighted in red, with the save interval, time, and date of the revision …

-You can navigate between post revisions by moving the revision slider left (older) or right (newer) …
+You can navigate between post revisions by moving the slider right (newer) or left (older) …

-(Move the revision slider button to the right or left)
+(Move the revision slider to the right or left)

-There are also buttons to help you navigate between revisions.
+There are also buttons to assist with navigation.